mhahn2003/bc21/README.md

     - **If muckraker buff is large enough, buff EC it just spawned from**
     - Concentrate patrolling on the side where the attacks come from
 - Slanderer
+    - Position the slanderers away from the enemy ECs if they are known
     - Try to avoid muckrakers from a further range
 - Muckraker AI
     - **Ideas for a 1000 muckraker rush?
 Surrounded by 1 cost muck/polis**